 Our plants incinerating hazardous waste are located in Riihimäki Finland, Kumla Sweden, and Nyborg Denmark, and are equipped with efficient flue-gas cleaning systems.
 Harmful emissions to air are minimised with various filters and scrubbers selected based on the waste to be incinerated.

-The EU has set very strict limits for these emissions; meeting the requirements necessitates the use of Best Available Technology (BAT).
-Our nitrogen, sulphur and particle emissions have, in fact, decreased significantly in our European production over the past decades.
-Emission limits became even stricter when the Industrial Emissions Directive came into force in 2016.
+The EU has set very strict limits for flue-gas emissions; meeting the requirements necessitates the use of best available technology (BAT).
+Our nitrogen oxide, sulphur dioxide and particle emissions have, in fact, decreased significantly in our European production over the past decades.
+Emissions limits became even stricter when the Industrial Emissions Directive came into force in 2016.